glowlabs-org/PhaseIRewardsSimulator/rewards-simulator/UserSpecification.md

 + The first week that the farm joins the competition
 + The number of weeks the farm is in the competition
-+ The number of carbon credits the farm produces each week
++ The number of impact asests the farm produces each week
 + The protocol deposit of the farm (denominated in dollars)
 + The GLW token price (denominated in dollars)